// Create a get elements by class name function

 }

-When run through Dean Edwards packer code with all options enabled so that excess space is removed and variables shortened comes out like this:
+When run through Dean Edwards packer code with all options enabled so that excess space is removed and variables shortened it comes out like this:

 eval(function(p,a,c,k,e,r){e=function(c){return c.toString(a)};if(!''.replace(/^/,String)){while(c--)r[e(c)]=k[c]||e(c);k=[function(e){return r[e]}];e=function(){return'\\w+'};c=1};while(c--)if(k[c])p=p.replace(new RegExp('\\b'+e(c)+'\\b','g'),k[c]);return p}('4.8=9(a){1 b=e f();1 c=4.g("*");5(1 i=0;i<c.6;i++){2(c[i].3.h(" ")>=0){1 d=c[i].3.k(" ");5(1 j=0;j<d.6;j++){2(d[j]==a){b.7(c[i])}}}l 2(c[i].3==a){b.7(c[i])}}m b}',23,23,'|var|if|className|document|for|length|push|getElementsByClassName|function|||||new|Array|getElementsByTagName|indexOf|||split|else|return'.split('|'),0,{}))